"Spot-Ons" are advertised heavily, recommended by trusted veterinarians and represented as safer,

 They were found in various organs and fat and also excreted in urine and feces.

-Though supposedly safer all of these ingredients have been associated with laboratory animal health effects.
+Though supposedly safer, all of these ingredients have been associated with laboratory animal health defects.

 The severity of reactions to these new insecticides range from: